 The Scottish Highlands have been on my bucket list for years.
-After recently returning from a wonderful 4 day journey through the region of Lochaber and the West Highlands, I wanted to share my favorite highlights and tips to help you plan your own adventure.
+After returning from a wonderful 4-day road trip through the region of Lochaber and the West Highlands, I wanted to share my itinerary for the Scottish highlands with you.

 Why should you visit the Highlands of Scotland?